wzsmith/cs145-pst/Aaron/README_AARON.md

 ```
 * Collects the predictions from both models (GPT-2 and BERT).
 * Uses a majority voting mechanism to determine the final predictions.
+* majority_vote is a previous function already defined, simply takes an array of values and takes the average, then rounds it up

+## logreg.py